Cloud computing has become a fundamental requirement for most organizations.

 For instance, developers can make changes to their websites hosted on the cloud before going live.
 If anything goes wrong, they can restore an older version of the website without affecting the sales process or user experience.
 As soon as the website goes live, it starts getting traffic.
 Opting for cloud means there will be more data consumption involved.
 Managing applications and routine tasks can become tedious.
 Developers can use automation to get rid of the manual process they have to use to carry out daily operations.

-Many organizations take security for granted.
+Many organizations take cloud data security for granted.
 They simply misunderstand the concept of cloud-based security.
 The high-ups in the organizations think that the cloud service provider must also be responsible to provide cloud security.
 That’s where the misunderstanding lies.
 The fact remains that the security compliance is a shared responsibility of all the stakeholders involved overseeing the security operations of the organization, by proper resource usage.

 It is important to note that for a SaaS company the cloud service provider offers an extra layer of security along with the already built in features that come with the service package.
-In case of shared hosting, the user(s) must implement security measures and compliance to enhance the application of existing services and policies.
+In case of shared hosting, the user(s) must implement security measures and cloud compliance tools to enhance the application of existing services and policies.

 We live in the world of Internet of Things (IoT).
 With every device connected to the internet businesses now encourage use of IoT in almost every aspect of organizational operations.
 The IoT devices can leverage cloud computing as it offers, high speed, performance, flexibility, and ample storage space to keep the data safe, find resources, and share information among different users within the same space.